shahroq/theme_pixel_docs/pages/customizing-blocks.md

 To customize a block appearance
 1. Select one of the pixel templates for the block
 2. Click on the `Cog` icon: Custom Class and you should be able to see a list of customization options.
 Choose relevant classes and Save the block.

+Click [here](customizing-blocks-migration.md) to see the list of previous templates and equivalent templates/classes for them.